 Warm, fluffy stacks, covered in sweet and sticky maple syrup.
 Oh, sorry.
 We’re not talking about pancakes today.
-Instead, we’re diving into what is a modern data stack.
+Instead, we’re diving into the world of the modern data stack.

 We unpack what a stack is, how data is involved, and what makes the whole thing modern.
 So, grab yourself a pile of flapjacks, Johnny cakes, or pannkakor (the Swedish word for pancakes), and let’s dig in.